kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/09 - Fire in art and literature - literal vs. metaphorical/The Moon in Smoke.md

 link: https://artgallery.yale.edu/collections/objects/11595
 ---

 The actual flames here are very *in your face*.
+I think city fires were also very common in Tokyo at the time, and the person in the front looks like a firefighter.

+So this is probably a real